-Dvořák must have been pleased and inspired by his Dumka, since he immediately embarked on a much more ambitious piano project: the Theme with Variations in A-flat Major, Op.36.
-It is important in many respects, not least because it is Dvořák's only solopiano work that is neither a short piece nor a set of short pieces: the extended theme and its eight variations are moulded into a continuous dramatic structure some twenty minutes in length.
-The work had a model: Beethoven's Piano Sonata in A-flat Major, Op.26 - the so-called "Funeral March" sonata - the first movement of which is, unusually, a theme with (five) variations.
-Dvořák never explicitly cited Beethoven, but the resemblances between his Op.36 and the first movement of Beethoven's Op.26 are too numerous and too fundamental to be coincidental.
+Dvořák must have been pleased and inspired by his Dumka, since he immediately embarked on a much more ambitious piano project: the Theme with Variations in A-flat Major, Op.
+36. It is important in many respects, not least because it is Dvořák's only solopiano work that is neither a short piece nor a set of short pieces: the extended theme and its eight

+A-flat Major, Op.
+36. It is important in many respects, not least because it is Dvořák's only solopiano work that is neither a short piece nor a set of short pieces: the extended theme and its eight variations are molded into a continuous dramatic structure some twenty minutes in length.
+The work had a model: Beethoven's Piano Sonata in A-flat Major, Op.
+26 - the so-called "Funeral March" sonata - the first movement of which is, unusually, a theme with (five) variations.
+Dvořák never explicitly cited Beethoven, but the resemblances between his Op.
+36 and the first movement of Beethoven's Op.
+26 are too numerous and too fundamental to be coincidental.
 Both are in the same key; both have a long theme in a moderate 3/8 (the two themes even have a few motivic resemblances); and both feature a similar rhythmic pattern in Variation 1.
 But the closest point of contact is Variation 3, which in both works is in A-flat minor, with diversions to other flat keys, with a syncopated melody and a similar accompanimental texture.
-Like every other nineteenth century composer, Dvořák was keenly aware that he stood in Beethoven's very long shadow; we can detect this awareness time and again in the symphonies and other works in which he tackled the Classical forms Beethoven bequeathed.
-In Op.36, at the age of thirty-five, he chose to address Beethoven directly.
-The special attention he gave to it - and its special success - make it clear that it was an important creative task for him, and it resulted in his only piano work to attempt a form and rhetoric Beethovenian in scale.
+Like every other nineteenth-century composer, Dvořák was keenly aware that he stood in Beethoven's very long shadow; we can repeated-note motive (the note is usually the dominant), accompanied by busy - sometimes wildly swirling - figuration, usually in a minor key with strong modal inflections.
+(Listen to the contrasting middle sections of the first and third movements, and to the wilder principal themes in the second and fifth.) even the slow movement has been hard, plausibly, as an Indian lullaby, and interpretation consistent with its hauntingly repetitive melody, its modal inflections, and its persistent alteration of major and minor modes.
+The Suite opens with a grand pentatonic tune that announces its American character, and throughout the work the melodies gravitate toward the pentatonic, the harmonies toward the Aeolian and other non-diatonic modes.
+Even where a melody is not rigorously pentatonic, it often still has that flavour, usually through a special emphasis on the second and sixth degrees of the scale.
+The result is a consistent patina of American style.